 In many cases, you can make changes online at www.enduris.us or by email.
 Of course, you are always welcome to contact our friendly, professional staff by telephone at 1-800-462-8418.

 Enduris has an experienced in-house claims staff to meet member needs quickly and professionally.
-We also contract with Seattle based Evergreen Adjustment Service, Inc., a fully licensed and insured adjusting firm highly experienced in working with governmental entity claims.
+We may occasionally contract with a third party adjustment firm when appropriate, though Enduris will oversee the management of each claim.

 Absolutely – that’s just one of the differences between Enduris and a commercial insurance company.
 At Enduris we pride ourselves on the relationship we have built with members and we value their input.
 Much of the process of settling a claim is dictated by standard industry practice, legal counsel, Memorandum of Coverage and individual circumstances.
 Our member’s perspective is extremely valuable in this process.